-In April 2018, the IMO adopted its initial strategy to reduce GHG emissions (IMO, 2018).
-While the strategy recognises the need for emissions to “peak and decline” and to pursue “efforts towards phasing them out as called for in the Vision as a point on a pathway of CO2 emissions reduction consistent with the Paris Agreement temperature goals”, it includes one target for 2030 and two targets for 2050, both compared to the 2008 baseline.
+In April 2018, the IMO adopted its Initial Strategy to reduce GHG emissions (IMO, 2018).
+The strategy recognises the need for emissions to “peak and decline” and to pursue “efforts towards phasing them out as called for in the Vision as a point on a pathway of CO2 emissions reduction consistent with the Paris Agreement temperature goals”.
+It includes one target for 2030 and two targets for 2050, both compared to the 2008 baseline.

 In 2008, the year that the IMO takes as a baseline for its targets, average ship speed and corresponding emissions were at an all-time high (ships are less efficient at faster speeds).
 In a response to falling demand following the 2008 financial crisis, carriers reduced supply capacity by scrapping older vessels, cancelling orders for new ships and lowering ship speeds, to avoid freights rates reduction; all measures which drove emissions reductions (Spero & Raval, 2013).